replicatedhq/kURL/ARCHITECTURE.md

 ## kURL URL

-A URL can be contructed including the hash to retrieve a kURL script (curl https://k8s.kurl.sh/5e61e80) or air-gap bundle (curl -LO https://k8s.kurl.sh/bundle/5e61e80.tar.gz).
+A URL can be constructed including the hash to retrieve a kURL script (curl https://k8s.kurl.sh/5e61e80) or air-gap bundle (curl -LO https://k8s.kurl.sh/bundle/5e61e80.tar.gz).
 Additionally, a version of kURL can be pinned in that URL (https://k8s.kurl.sh/version/v2022.04.19-0/5e61e80).

 ## kURL.sh API